There are many ways you can take part and support Europe Beyond Access.

 work with Europe Beyond Access?

-- If you are an artist based in one of the following countries, get in touch with your local EBA partner.
+- If you are an artist based in one of the following countries, get in touch with your local Europe Beyond Access partner.
 We suggest you send an email with information about you and your work, along with links to photos, videos, and any upcoming opportunities to see your work.
-Click on the name of the country to be taken to the local EBA partner page, and then write directly to the contact named there: Germany; Greece; Italy; the Netherlands; Poland; Serbia; Sweden; United Kingdom.
+Click on the name of the country to be taken to the local partner page, and then write directly to the contact named there: Germany; Greece; Italy; the Netherlands; Poland; Serbia; Sweden; United Kingdom.